vrk/pouchmagazine.com/pouch-01/layout-gallery.md

 ## Pouch Issue 1 Layout Gallery

-Here are all of the creators featured in the layout gallery for Pouch Issue 1.
-Follow and support their work!!
+Here are the layouts featured in the journal layout gallery for Pouch Issue 1 on pages 29-45.

 <h2 id="marie">Marie Techou</h2>